To nominate, click here.

 - There must be supporting documents demonstrating how this individual has provided sustained, exceptional service or leadership to the PSPA.

-PHYSICIAN ASSISTANT EDUCATOR OF THE YEAR AWARD
+PA EDUCATOR OF THE YEAR AWARD

 Criteria: